“Carolyn is putting on a Jesus Film showing and tech talk overnight at Simeon’s village on Friday,” Dad announced.

 Go watch our short video of the trip!! https://www.youtube.com/watch?v=hsI8X8wem6o&t=20s

 This was an exceptional chance.
-Usually any overnight trips were to remote places and made by smaller groups of just the guys, either inappropriate or unsafe for us girls to tag along on.
-Grace, even more than me, wanted to experience a village in more than just a day trip.
+Usually any overnight trips were to remote places and made by smaller groups of just the guys, being either inappropriate or unsafe for us girls to tag along on.
+Grace, even more so than I, wanted to experience a village for more than just a day trip.
 While Dad and Jonathan had had opportunities, we had lived for two years in Papua New Guinea without ever sleeping overnight a village.

 And here was a group outreach heading out this weekend to a nearby place, one of our staff’s own villages!

 We discussed the trip as a family over dinner.
 “We don’t get these chances very often,” said Dad.

 Grace agreed, “I mean, this is what we came here to do!
 We don’t want to stay in town the whole time.”

 ‘In fact, with only a year left, we may not even get another opportunity before we leave, the rate we’ve been going!’
 I thought.
 Now we were over two-thirds of the way through our term, I was becoming more and more aware of the adventures we wanted to have here before I was off to university in the States.

 Dad had to be on radio duty that weekend, however, monitoring CRMF’s emergency channel during the office’s off-hours.
 He was out of the outreach.

 The day just before the proposed trip, Mom and Sarah came down with a cold that had been going around.
 They were both out as well.